Diabetic retinopathy is blood vessel damage in the retina that happens as a result of diabetes.

 - poor night vision

-Detached retina: Scar tissue can pull the retina away from the back of the eye.
-This usually causes the appearance of floating spots in the individual’s field of vision, flashes of light, and severe vision loss.
-A detached retina presents a significant risk of total vision loss if left untreated.
+It usually causes the appearance of floating spots in the individual’s field of vision, flashes of light, and severe vision loss.
+A detached retina presents a significant risk of total vision loss if a person does not get treatment.

-Glaucoma: The normal flow of fluid in the eye may become blocked as new blood vessels form.
-The blockage causes a buildup of ocular pressure, or pressure in the eye, increasing the risk of optic nerve damage and vision loss.
+The normal flow of fluid in the eye may become blocked as new blood vessels form, leading to glaucoma.
+The blockage causes a buildup of pressure in the eye, increasing the risk of optic nerve damage and vision loss.

 Anybody with diabetes is at risk of developing diabetic retinopathy.
-However, there is a greater risk if the person:
+However, the risk is higher if the person:

-Diabetic retinopathy generally starts without any noticeable change in vision.
-However, an ophthalmologist, or eye specialist, can detect the signs.
+Diabetic retinopathy generally starts without any noticeable change in the vision.
+However, an eye specialist, called an ophthalmologist, can detect the signs.

-It is crucial for people with diabetes to have an eye examination at least once or twice annually, or when recommended by a physician.
+It is important that people with diabetes have an eye examination

-The following methods are commonly used to diagnose diabetic retinopathy:
+The following methods can help eye doctors diagnose diabetic retinopathy:

 Dilated eye exam

-The doctor administers drops into the patient’s eyes.
-These drops dilate the pupils and allow the doctor to view the inside of the eye in a more detailed way.
+For a dilated eye exam, an eye doctor places drops into the person’s eyes.
+These drops dilate the pupils and allow the doctor to view the inside of the eye.